Family at The Wharf on the Southwest Waterfront - Dining and Shopping Destination in Washington, DC

 Spend the day at The Wharf

 The dynamic, groundbreaking waterfront development opened in October 2017, encompassing 24-acres of land and 50-acres of water.
-Spanning the length of the shoreline from the Maine Avenue Fish Market to Fort McNair, The Wharf features three hotels, retail, as well as plenty of restaurants from the District’s most prestigious chefs.
+Spanning the length of the shoreline from the Maine Avenue Fish Market to Fort McNair, The Wharf features four hotels, retail, as well as plenty of restaurants from the District’s most prestigious chefs.

 02